 - The Boat Club is our base, housing a bar and function room, changing facilities, as well as accommodating part of our fleet.

 - The Sims gym (on the other side of the City Ground) is our training centre, as well as housing some more of our fleet.
-It was originally a boatbuilder’s, premises before being acquired by the club in 2016.
+It was originally a boatbuilder’s premises before being acquired by the club in 2016 and transformed into today’s facility.

 - The Britannia building houses yet more of our fleet, as well as being the base for Nottingham Anaconda Dragon Boat Club.